dsccommunity/SqlServerDsc/README.md

   pool used by the instance of SQL Server.
-* **`[Boolean]` ProcessOnlyOnActiveNode** _(Write)_: Specifies that the resource will only determine if a change is needed if the target node is the active host of the SQL Server Instance.
+* **`[Boolean]` ProcessOnlyOnActiveNode** _(Write)_: Specifies that the resource will only determine if a change is needed if the target node is the active host of the SQL Server instance.

 #### Read-Only Properties from Get-TargetResource